tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 > ```molecule
 > D-ribofuranose
 > ```
-> \* It may appear that there are extra Hydrogens in this image, but the Hydrogen
+> \* It may appear that there are extra Hydrogens in this image, but the Hydrogens are just being abbreviated in the other image, they are still there
 > ````
 > `````

 ###### Nitrogenous Base